GUIDE Japanese Food Etiquette Guide Take the plunge into Japanese cuisine

 The basic structure of washoku

 With a focus on balance, Japanese cuisine is based around bringing out the most flavor from ingredients rather than adding heavy sauces.
-The basic meal is five dishes: one soup, three sides and a bowl of steamed rice.
+The basic meal consists of soup, several side dishes and a bowl of steamed rice.
 The soup is often a clear soup with fish or chicken or miso, and the sides can be any variety of fresh, seasonal ingredients.
 Also worth noting is the placement of the dishes.
 Front left, in the spot reserved for the most important item, is the rice.
 Behind you'll find the sides, and finally the soup in the front right.

 How to use chopsticks